OPEC, allies keep oil output unchanged, prices jump - WTMJ

 The so-called OPEC Plus – which includes countries like Russia that are not part of the cartel but have been coordinating production in recent years – made deep cuts in output in 2020 to stave off a collapse in prices.

-As more economic activity returned around the world, the group decided to add back 500,000 barrels per day in December.
-Saudi Arabia in January voluntarily cut 1 million barrels per day, supporting markets for crude oil.
+As more economic activity returned around the world, the group decided to add back 500,000 barrels per day in December, and analysts said it was possible the gathered ministers could raise production by another 500,000 barrels per day.
+A big question is whether Saudi Arabia will withdraw any of the voluntary 1 million barrels per day in cuts that it announced at the January meeting, a move that startled oil markets and sent prices higher.

+“The group still has a self-imposed cap of not raising the target production by more than 500,000 barrels per day on a monthly basis, which does not include the return of the extra 1 million barrels per day of Saudi Arabian cuts, which would come on top,” said Bjornar Tonhaugen, head of oil markets at Rystad Energy.
+“The higher impact narrative of the meeting will therefore be guidance from Saudi Arabia on its plan on when and how fast it plans to return its extra cuts to the market.”

+Caution about more production on the part of Saudi Arabia faces a different outlook from Russia, which has been a reliable advocate for more supply.
+One factor contributing to differences is that Russia can balance its state budget at lower oil prices than can Saudi Arabia, according to the International Monetary Fund.
+Russia’s Deputy Prime Minister Alexander Novak said at the start of the meeting that “the oil market has not yet fully recovered but we are in much better shape than a few months ago.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.